mad-lab-fau/mad-cookiecutter/README.md

 echo $(pyenv shell 3.8; pyenv which python)
 ```

-On Windows 9using PowerShell and the `py` launcher:
+On Windows using PowerShell and the `py` launcher:

 ```powershell
 # For example for Python 3.8